Infection control guide for Boligmesse

 The guide has been prepared according to a template from Standard Norway published on 30th of April 2021, and is in line with the National Institute of Public Health’s guidelines.

 There will always be a risk of infection and that cases of infection can occur even if good infection control has been exercised.
 Infection prevention measures are taken to reduce the risk.
 This guide will provide insight into and advice on how day-to-day sales fairs can be organized for the public while at the same time safeguarding infection control in a responsible manner.

 The trade fair organizer is responsible for ensuring that operations take place in accordance with applicable laws and regulations.
 The management is responsible for ensuring sound operations that take into account infection control, and placing responsibility for various tasks in connection with the infection control councils.

 Management must provide the necessary training and information to employees and users.
 Plans for infection control must be adapted to local conditions according to the advice given in this guide.
-The pandemic can be long-lasting, and there will be a need to maintain various services and functions in society at the same time as infection control considerations are taken into account.
 Different phases of the pandemic and different spread of infection in the country may require adapted measures.